testmycode/tmc-server/README.markdown

 ## Setup ##

-For setup and startup instruction see [installation guide](Installation.md).
+For setup and startup instructions, please see the [installation guide](Installation.md).

 ## Credits ##